-18.2.6 Briefing Sessions and Voucher Issuance
+18.2.11 Briefing Sessions and Voucher Issuance

-Briefing sessions are conducted for all eligible VASH applicants.
+Briefing sessions are conducted for all eligible HUD-VASH applicants.
 Families are issued a Housing Choice Voucher with an initial search time of a minimum of 120 days.
+HUD-VASH program participants moving from one unit to the next must also be provided a search time of a minimum of 120 days [FR-6476-N-01].